-To verify the participation of each Demand Side Resource that is enrolled, either individually or collectively with other Demand Side Resources, as a DADRP resource in the ISO's Energy market, Demand Reduction Providers and/or their meter authority/Meter Data Service Provider shall provide the ISO upon the ISO's request such additional information that may be required, including, but not limited, to the following:
+To verify the participation of Demand Side Resources collectively enrolled as a DADRP resource in the ISO's Energy market, upon request Demand Reduction Providers and/or their meter authority/Meter Data Service Provider shall provide the ISO such additional information may be required, including but not limited to the following:

-- Any data reporting requirements of Attachments H and O to the ISO Services Tariff;

-- b) Any data reporting requirements of Section 3.4 of the ISO Services Tariff;

-- c) Historical Load documentation;

-- d) Load data history for Pre- and Post-Validation, Edit and Estimation (VEE);
+- a) Any data reporting requirements of Attachment O to the ISO Services Tariff; - b) Any data reporting requirements of Section 3.4 of the ISO Services Tariff; - c) Historical Load documentation; - d) Load data history for Pre- and Post-Validation, Edit and Estimation (VEE); - e) Up to three months of historical Load data when enrolling a Demand Side

-- e) Up to three months of historical Load data when enrolling a Demand Side Resource to participate in the ISO's Energy market;
+Resource to participate in the ISO's Energy market;

 - f) New and existing metering documentation, including, but not limited to:

 - 1. Calibration records;

 - 2. Time check;

 - 3. Sum check;

 - 4. High/Low check; and

 - 5. Zero value check.